x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-configuration-with-microsoft-intune.md

 Outlook for iOS and Android offers administrators the ability to customize the default configuration for several in-app settings.
 This capability is offered for both enrolled devices via any MDM provider and for devices that are not enrolled when Outlook for iOS and Android has an Intune App Protection Policy applied.

+> [!NOTE]
+> If an App Protection Policy is targeted to the users, the recommendation is to deploy the general app configuration settings in a **Managed Apps** device enrollment model.
+This ensures the App Configuration Policy is deployed to both enrolled devices and unenrolled devices.

 Outlook supports the following settings for configuration:

 <table>